AP FACT CHECK: Science contradicts EPA warming memo

 "Suggesting that there are gaps that remain in our understanding of the role of human activity and possible solutions to the problem is false equivalence at its finest," said Kathie Dello, an Oregon State University climate scientist.
 "We know it's us and we know what we have to do about it."

-Asked to provide any sources for the agency's contention that the contribution of man-made carbon emissions in climate change is unsettled, EPA spokeswoman Ernesta Jones issued this statement:
+Asked to provide any sources for the agency's contention that the contribution of man-made carbon emissions in climate change is unsettled, EPA spokeswoman Enesta Jones issued this statement:

 "The talking points were developed by the Office of Public Affairs.
 The Agency's work on climate adaptation continues under the leadership of Dr. (Joel) Scheraga."